Career and Training Information for LVNs in California

-Vocational nurses (known as practical nurses or LPNs outside of California and Texas) typically earn more in the Golden State than in many other areas of the U.S. The median annual salary for LVNs in California is $54,439.2 Compare that to the national median wage of $46,240 for LVNs/LPNs.1
+Vocational nurses (known as practical nurses or LPNs outside of California and Texas) typically earn more in the Golden State than in many other areas of the U.S. According to the State of California Employment Development Department, the median annual salary for LVNs in California is $54,439.
+Compare that to the Occupational Employment Statistics (OES) program's national median wage of $46,240 for LVNs/LPNs.

-In 2018, eight of the 10 metropolitan areas with the highest average LVN/LPN wages were in California.1
+According to the OES, in 2018, eight of the 10 metropolitan areas with the highest average LVN/LPN wages were in California.

 What Is the Outlook for This Field?

 Vocational nurses have a promising future.
-California already employs the second-highest number of LVNs/LPNs in the country.1 And the opportunities will continue to expand: Employment of vocational nurses in the state is projected to grow 17 percent between 2016 and 2026.
-About 11,800 jobs for LVNs are expected to open up in that 10-year period.2
+California already employs the second-highest number of LVNs/LPNs in the country, according to the OES.
+And the opportunities will continue to expand: The Employment Development Department predicts that employment of vocational nurses in the state will grow 17 percent between 2016 and 2026.
+About 11,800 jobs for LVNs are expected to open up in that 10-year period.